nullivex/ah-wiki/core/Tasks.md

 	toAnnounce: true // to log the run of this task or not });
 ```

-Be sure to wrap the constructor in a `try(){ }catch(e){ }` block as if your task is improperly defined, it will throw an exception
+## Creating a Task

+You can create you own tasks by placing them in a `./tasks/` folder at the root of your application.
+You can use the generator `actionHero generateTask`.
+Like actions, all tasks have some required metadata:

+* `task.name`: The unique name of your task
+* `task.description`: a description
+* `task.scope`: "**any**" or "**all**".
+Should a single actionCluster server (any) run this task, or should all of them?
+For example, `pingSocketClients` is run by all peers in the action cluster (because we want all clients to be pinged), but if you had a task to clean old sessions from your database or send an email, you would only want a single node to do that.
+* `task.frequency`: In milliseconds, how often should I run?.
+Setting me to 0 will cause me not to run automatically, but I can still be run with `task.run` or `task.enqueue`

-2) you can enqueue the task with `task.enqueue(next(err, enqueued))`.
+You can enqueue the task with `task.enqueue(next(err, enqueued))`.
 Enqueuing the task will have it be run the future by a worker.

-3) you can run the task directly inline with `task.run(next())`.
+You can run the task directly inline with `task.run(next())`.
 This will run the task in-line wherever it was called, and bypass the queue system.

 An example Task: